ANUBHAV4646/PRODIGY_GAI_01/README.md

 **About:**

-This project is part of the Prodigy InfoTech Internship Program to demonstrate practical NLP model training and deployment.
+This project is part of the Prodigy InfoTech Internship Program.
+It demonstrates how to fine-tune OpenAI’s GPT-2 model on a custom dataset to generate coherent and contextually relevant text.
+The project highlights practical applications of natural language processing (NLP) by adapting a pre-trained transformer model to produce text in the style and structure of your own data.